1959 Quarter Value (2026 Guide): Errors List, “D” & No Mint Mark Worth)

 Key Features Of The 1959 Quarter

 All American coins went through changes in design and composition during their lifetime.
-It was the same with the Washington quarters replacing the previous 25-cent coins, the Standing Liberty quarters.
-All pieces minted before 1965, including those struck in 1959, contained silver.
+The Washington quarter replaced the Standing Liberty quarter beginning in 1932, and all pieces minted before 1965 — including those struck in 1959 — contained 90% silver.

 The Obverse Of The 1959 Quarter

-The profile of George Washington on the obverse is a tribute to the first American President.
-His left-facing profile occupies the central part, but the designer didn’t pay much attention to details except for the recognizable hairstyle.
+The profile of George Washington on the obverse is a tribute to the first American President, based on Flanagan’s interpretation of Houdon’s 1785 bust.
+His left-facing profile occupies the central part of the coin.

-In addition to the bust, you can also read inscriptions, such as the word LIBERTY on the upper rim and the minting year stretching along the lower coin part.
-The phrase IN GOD WE TRUST is visible on the left side.
+In addition to the bust, you can read LIBERTY on the upper rim and the minting year “1959” along the lower portion.
+The motto IN GOD WE TRUST is on the left side.
+The Philadelphia Mint did not place a mint mark on its coins in 1959, so a coin with no mark on the obverse was struck in Philadelphia.

 The Reverse Of The 1959 Quarter

-The reverse design is not simple and shows numerous national symbols.
-In the center, you can see an eagle spreading both wings while tightly holding arrows.
-Below are two crossed olive branches.
+The reverse shows an eagle spreading both wings wide while tightly holding a bundle of arrows.
+Below are two crossed olive branches symbolizing peace.

 The 1959 quarter is round in shape with a reeded rim and composition that includes 90% silver.
 A diameter of 0.95669 inches (24.3 mm) and a thickness of 0.06889 inches (1.75 mm) are standard features for this coinage.
 Each coin weighs 0.20094 ounces (6.25 g) and has a silver weight of 0.18084 troy ounces (5.62 g).